 For example, in Central Athens, there is much anti-social crime, some if it coming from immigrants, some of it coming from poor Greeks.
 Once the murder of the Greek man happened and was quickly taken advantage of, the fascists found much of the neighborhood supporting their assertion that the problem truly was the immigrants.
 In the same neighborhood there are also anarchists, mostly centered around the Villa Amalias squat.
-Once the pogrom started, the anarchists became a natural ally and many immigrants tion re-appropriating the resources of the city and putting them to better use.
-But just like the Bastille, the city of Athens will always retain the purpose it was built for.
-The Bastille was built to be a prison, nothing else.
-Athens was built to house workers and their overlords.
-It has retained this character for thousands of years.
-If capitalism vanished, the purpose of the city would vanish with it.
+Once the pogrom started, the anarchists became a natural ally and many immigrants stayed around the squat not only for protection but to find friends in a hostile landscape.
+These immigrants, living a precarious life under capitalism, have always been the victims of social cannibalism and resort to petty-capitalist enterprises merely to survive.
+Now that they are being demonized and hunted, their hope for inclusion in Greek capitalism is shattering.